A Function-Centric Perspective on Flat and Sharp Minima: Experimental Settings

-\paragraph{CIFAR10 Sharpness:} For all sharpness metrics on CIFAR10 we used the entire training dataset to calculate sharpness across Fisher Rao Norm, SAM Sharpness and Relative Flatness.
-For the augmentation condition, the training dataset is the augmentations data used to train the model.
-We show in Sections~\ref{sec:resnet_sharpness-equivalence} and~\ref{sec:vgg_sharpness-equivalence} that calculating sharpness on the augmented training dataset for the models in the augmentation condition is approximately equivalent to calculating with the original training dataset without augmentation, thus preserving the same trends of increased sharpness for models trained with augmentation.
+\textit{CIFAR10 Sharpness:} For all sharpness metrics on CIFAR10 we used the entire training data set to calculate sharpness across Fisher-Rao norm, SAM Sharpness and Relative Flatness.
+For the augmentation condition, the training data set is the augmentations data used to train the model.
+We show in Sections~\ref{sec:resnet_sharpness-equivalence} and~\ref{sec:vgg_sharpness-equivalence} that calculating sharpness on the augmented training data set for the models in the augmentation condition is approximately equivalent to calculating with the original training data set without augmentation, thus preserving the same trends of increased sharpness for models trained with augmentation.

-\paragraph{CIFAR100 Training:} To train the \textbf{baseline} architectures on the CIFAR100 dataset we use the following settings: We use SGD with the momentum hyperparameter at 0.9 to minimize cross entropy loss for 100 epochs, using a batch size of 256 a learning rate of $1e^{-2}$, we also use a Pytorch's~\citep{NEURIPS2019_bdbca288} Cosine Annealing learning rate scheduler with a Maximum number of iterations of 100.
+\textit{CIFAR100 Training:} To train the \textbf{baseline} architectures on the CIFAR100 data set we use the following settings: We use SGD with the momentum hyperparameter at 0.9 to minimize cross entropy loss for 100 epochs, using a batch size of 256 a learning rate of $1e^{-2}$, we also use a Pytorch's~\citep{NEURIPS2019_bdbca288} Cosine Annealing learning rate scheduler with a Maximum number of iterations of 100.
 For all architectures in the \textbf{SAM condition} we use the same settings as above but with SAM as an extra optimization step occurs and for this we use SAM with the hyperparameter $\rho$ at the standard value of 0.05.
-For the \textbf{Augmentation condition} we use the Baseline conditions with the augmentations Random Crop with a padding of 4 and a fill of 128 alongside a Random Horizontal Flip with a probability of 0.5.
-Finally for the \textbf{Weight Decay condition} we use the same setup as the Baseline condition but with the addition of the weight decay value set at $5e^{-4}$.
+For the \textbf{augmentation condition} we use the Baseline conditions with the augmentations Random Crop with a padding of 4 and a fill of 128 alongside a Random Horizontal Flip with a probability of 0.5.
+Finally for the \textbf{weight decay condition} we use the same setup as the Baseline condition but with the addition of the weight decay value set at $5e^{-4}$.

-\paragraph{CIFAR100 Sharpness:} For both the Fisher Rao Norm and SAM Sharpness metrics on CIFAR100 we used the entire training dataset to calculate sharpness.
-However, due to the computational burden of calculating Relative Flatness, we only employ 20\% of the training dataset to calculate sharpness for this metrics.
-Once again, for the Augmentation condition, the training dataset is the augmentations data used to train the model.
+\textit{CIFAR100 Sharpness:} For both the Fisher-Rao norm and SAM Sharpness metrics on CIFAR100 we used the entire training data set to calculate sharpness.
+However, due to the computational burden of calculating Relative Flatness, we only employ 20\% of the training data set to calculate sharpness for this metrics.
+Once again, for the augmentation condition, the training data set is the augmentations data used to train the model.